 BOAT BUYING TIPS (1) – What makes a good aluminium boat?

-Here at Bar Crusher, we have many lifetimes of boating and fishing experience within our ranks – and we’re known for our boat building innovation and technical expertise.
-So we’re sharing some of our boat building knowledge via a series of posts to help you gain a better understanding of boat design and construction.
+Here at Bar Crusher, we have many lifetimes of boating and fishing experience within our ranks.
+We’re known for our innovation in design and our technical expertise in plate aluminium boat construction… so we’re sharing some of our boat building knowledge via a series of posts to help you gain a better understanding of boat design and construction.

 One thing is certain: there are no shortcuts in building quality plate aluminium boats.

 As a buyer, you need to know some very important facts about good boat design and construction to be able to ask the right questions and ensure you buy the best performing boat for your money.

 TIP: Before you buy a boat, take it out on the water in 20 knots of wind and a metre or more of wind chop, and put it to the test!
 If the salesperson is reluctant to take you out for a water test in the conditions you’d like to see the boat perform in – walk away…